-- a.
+a.
 Teachers who are tenured in the District and have earned permanent/professional NYS certification in their tenure area shall be considered Professional Teachers.
-Professional Teacher status shall be a prerequisite for eligibility for selection and appointment as Lead Teacher. - b.
-1) Professional teachers not affected by Education Law Section 3012-c may choose either Summative Appraisal, or annual evaluations and observations by their supervisor as set forth in the current Teacher Evaluation Guide. - 2) Classroom teachers who teach Grades four (4) through eight (8) ELA or Math shall participate in the 2010 revised APPR with implementation according to the Tentative Agreement of November 4, 2011 and addendum of February 3, 2012. - 3) Beginning with school year 2012-13, all classroom teachers of record shall be evaluated pursuant to Education Law Section 3012-c or Section
+Professional Teacher status shall be a prerequisite for eligibility for selection and appointment as Lead Teacher.

+b.
+(1) Professional teachers not affected by Education Law Section 3012-d may choose either Summative Appraisal, or annual evaluations and observations by their supervisor as set forth in the current Teacher Evaluation Guide.

-3012-d as set forth in the APPR Plan as negotiated between the parties.
+(2) Beginning with school year 2012-13, all classroom teachers of record shall be evaluated pursuant to Education Law Section 3012-d as set forth in the APPR Plan as negotiated between the parties.

-- c.
-Teachers who are rated Developing/Below Professional may be, and teachers rated as Ineffective/Unsatisfactory shall be referred for Intervention as set forth in Section 53 and explained in the "Handbook for Intervention and Professional Support."
-A supervisor or administrator may observe and evaluate a teacher and intervene at any time to avoid harmful practice by a teacher and provide the appropriate support.
-He or she may recommend Professional Support and, if necessary, Intervention. - d.
-If a teacher participating in the PART pursuant to paragraph 7 and 8 below or the revised APPR Part is rated as Developing/Below Professional Standards or Ineffective/Unsatisfactory s/he shall return to evaluation by his/her supervisor or supervisor and peer reviewer in the following school year as applicable. - e.
-For teachers rated Developing/Below Professional Standards or Ineffective/Unsatisfactory on the Professional Practice Review (evaluation) a Teacher Improvement Plan (TIP) or Development Plan shall be collegially developed. - f.
-The exclusive forum for a teacher not subject to Education Law 3012-c for appeal of the results of the Summative Appraisal process shall be a three-member panel consisting of the Superintendent and the Association President, or their designees, and a third party mutually agreed to by them.
+c.
+Bargaining unit members who are rated Developing/Below Professional Standards may be, and teachers rated as Ineffective/Unsatisfactory shall be referred for Intervention as set forth in Section 53 and explained in the "Handbook for Intervention and Professional Support."
+A supervisor or administrator may observe and evaluate a bargaining unit member and intervene at any time to avoid harmful practice by a bargaining unit member and provide the appropriate support.
+They may recommend Professional Support and, if necessary, Intervention.

+d.
+If a bargaining unit member participating in the PART pursuant to paragraph 7 and 8 below or the revised APPR Part is rated as Developing/Below Professional Standards or Ineffective/Unsatisfactory shall return to evaluation by the supervisor or supervisor and peer reviewer in the following school year as applicable.

+e.
+For teachers rated Developing/Below Professional Standards or Ineffective/Unsatisfactory on the Professional Practice Review (evaluation) a Teacher Improvement Plan (TIP) or Development Plan shall be collegially developed.

+f.
+The exclusive forum for a teacher not subject to Education Law 3012-d for appeal of the results of the Summative Appraisal process shall be a three-member panel consisting of the Superintendent and the Association President, or their designees, and a third party mutually agreed to by them.
 The decision of this panel shall be final and binding.
-Appeals of the results of evaluations conducted pursuant to Education Law 3012-c or Section 3012-d shall be governed by the APPR Plan. - g.
+Appeals of the results of evaluations conducted pursuant to Education Law 3012-d shall be governed by the APPR Plan.

+g.
 Advancement to the Professional level requires tenure and NYS certification as well as an evaluation rating of Effective/Meets Professional Standards or higher.

-7. Performance Appraisal Review for Teachers (PART): for teachers not subject to Education Law Section 3012-c or Section 3012-d
+7. Performance Appraisal Review for Teachers (PART): for teachers not subject to Education Law Section 3012-d a.

-- a.
 Teachers who choose the PART/Summative Appraisal process shall indicate in their PART proposal for each year the specific instructional emphases they will employ and the adjustments to professional practice they will make based on student performance reports from the preceding school year.
-The review and planning which occur at their school's annual September meeting (see School Accountability) shall be reflected in PART proposals. - b.
-Professional Teachers unaffected by the new APPR process shall participate annually in the Performance Appraisal Review for Teachers
+The review and planning which occur at their school's annual September meeting (see School Accountability) shall be reflected in PART proposals.

-(PART) according to procedures established by the Career in Teaching Joint Governing Panel.
+b.
+Professional Teachers unaffected by the new APPR process shall participate annually in the Performance Appraisal Review for Teachers (PART) according to procedures established by the Career in Teaching Joint Governing Panel.
 PART is based on an assumption of competence, provides opportunities for peer review, and focuses on and promotes developmental and professional growth.
 The evaluation system shall incorporate peer intervention for teachers in need of remediation or assistance.